 - Emotional Distress: Catastrophic injuries often lead to significant emotional trauma—anxiety, depression, PTSD, and loss of enjoyment of life.
 You may seek compensation for emotional trauma and other psychological impacts as part of your claim.

-- Long-Term Care and Rehabilitation: For permanent or severe injuries, compensation may cover long-term care, physical therapy, occupational therapy, adaptive equipment, and necessary home modifications.
+- Long-Term Care and Rehabilitation: For permanent or severe injuries, such as spinal cord injuries, compensation may cover long-term care, physical therapy, occupational therapy, adaptive equipment, and necessary home modifications.

 - Wrongful Death Damages: For families who have lost a loved one in a fatal rideshare collision, compensation may include funeral and burial expenses, lost financial support from the deceased, and loss of companionship and guidance.